asjqmasjqm/asjqmasjqm.github.io/index.md

 ## News

 - **[Sep.
 2023]** Our paper "Semi-Supervised Social Bot Detection with Initial Residual Relation Attention Networks" has received **<font color=red>the best student paper award</font>** in ECML-PKDD 2023.
+- **[Aug.
+2023]** Our paper "Detecting Social  Bot on the Fly using  Contrastive  Learning" has been accepted for presentation at CIKM 2023.
 - **[Jun.
 2023]** Our paper "Semi-Supervised Social Bot Detection with Initial Residual Relation Attention Networks" has been accepted for presentation at ECML-PKDD 2023.